 Some children may need support to develop good behaviour for learning, including personalised reward systems or additional adult support to help develop skills, confidence and overcome emotional barriers to learning.

-The school also runs a number of evidence based interventions to enhance pupil progress and develop skills.
-These include
+The school also runs a number of evidence-based interventions to enhance pupil progress and develop skills.
+These may include, non-exhaustively:

 1stclass@number

 Speech and language groups, including Schoolstart, Narrative therapy, Language for Thinking, phonology work